jtarchie/heroku-buildpack-openresty/README.md

       echo /usr/bin:/usr/local
     }

-It is up to you to make sure strings are escaped correctly, etc. The reason because the database module seems to take raw characters instead of a nginx string.
+It is up to you to make sure strings are escaped correctly, etc. The escaping of values depends on what Nginx conf setting its for.

+## TODO

+* Support defined versions of OpenResty when creating slug.
+* If the slug already has the current version of OpenResty, don't redownload.
+* Support for more OpenResty extensions -- Drizzle, Iconv.
+* LuaRocks with slug compilation.